bgamari/ghc-wiki-import/typeable-t.md

 ### Questions

+- Should `StaticPtr` be merged with `Static`?

+  - For: Simplicity, smaller API.
+  - Against: It is nice to syntactally know that a `StaticPtr` will have a small serialisation (as it is just a key into the SPT).
+    Recall a `Static` may be a big thing, built from lots of `staticApp`s and polymorphism.

 - Naming of `deRef*`: for StaticPtr, this was chosen for consistency with current GHC.
   Consistency between `Static` and `StaticPtr` is nice, but `deRefStatic` makes the operation sound trivial (follow a pointer?), but we may need to do arbitrary computations to evaluate applications.